syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 SfDataGrid allows you to export the Selected rows alone.
 By default all the rows along with selected rows will be exported.

-You can export the SfDataGrid.SelectedItems alone to Pdf by using the [DataGridExcelExportingController.ExportToPdf](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~ExportToPdf.html) method by passing the SfDataGrid and SfDataGrid.SelectedItems as an argument.
+You can export the SfDataGrid.SelectedItems alone to PDF by using the [DataGridExcelExportingController.ExportToPdf](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~ExportToPdf.html) method by passing the SfDataGrid and SfDataGrid.SelectedItems as an argument.

 Refer the below code to export the selected rows alone.